 Menu Zamknij

-BLOG o sztuce i artystach
+O mnie, sztuce i artystach

 The official opinion about when the era of modern art (also known as contemporary art) began is that it happened in the 1960s, although some art critics state that it started a century earlier, in the 1860s, when the period of impressionism began.
 This opinion is supported with statement that during this period the artists began shifting away from the norms and started trying to change the world with their creation.
 Another opinion in regard to the beginning of contemporary art era is the time of creation of Kazimir Malevich’s Black Square.
 All these statements are disputable, but they have something in common – they all are related to moments when something new was introduced, something that made the new era’s art different.
 What was this ‘something’?